spatialcurrent/ansible-accumulo-ubuntu/README.md

 **SSH**

 Hadoop uses SSH keys to securely communicate between the components.
 The SSH key should be created on the control machine and then securely uploaded to the target machines.
-For example, to create a SSH key, run `ssh-keygen -P ''` and then use `haddop_id_rsa` as the name when prompted.
+For example, to create a SSH key, run `ssh-keygen -P ''` and then use `hadoop_id_rsa` as the name when prompted.
 The `HADOOP_ID_RSA` variable should be the path to this newly created key.
 Be sure to exclude this key with `.gitignore`, `.dockerignore`, or save it outside of your playbook repo.
 By default the variable points to `secret/hadoop_id_rsa` and Ansible will test the path directly under the playbook file.

 **Playbook**